 What is Cameron?
 And is this REALLY a Hedge Fund?

-Within the 17 hour period of time between one day's stock market close and the next day's stock market open, the computer program analyzes a previous period of Nasdaq daily candle data using over 20 BILLION random numbers and looping through the previous set of Nasdaq data over 150 MILLION times.
+Within the 17 hour period of time between one day's stock market close and the next day's stock market open, the Cameron computer program analyzes a previous period of S&P (SPY) daily candle data using over 20 BILLION random numbers and looping through the previous set of Nasdaq data over 150 million times.
 Most importantly, the Cameron computer program analyzes that large set of past stock market data without any regard to previously classified candle chart patterns and signals, and without any regard to typical stock market analysis.
-The most important reason why this computer program is so accurate is because of the bold words above.
+The most important reason why the Cameron computer program is so accurate is because of the bold words above.
 Cameron uses comparative analysis and is 100% analytical.

-This web site sells a $99 per month subscription to the Daily Calls that are produced by analyzing Cameron's daily market pressure readings.
-This process involves a SECOND computer program that analyzes over 5 years of daily Cameron pressure readings.
-And this second computer program is run each weekend to continually "Dial In" the most accurate interpretation of Cameron's data.
-A confirmed day trade is very easy for the average trader to understand, and looks likes this example...
+This web site used to sell $49 per month subscriptions to the Daily Calls that are produced by analyzing Cameron's daily market pressure readings.
+This process involves a SECOND computer program that analyzes previous daily Cameron pressure readings, and is run every day on a separate computer to continually "Dial In" the most accurate interpretation of Cameron's data.
+A confirmed day trade was very easy for the average trader to understand, and looked like this example...

-Cameron’s "Daily Calls" are very precise and are recommended to be used with heavily-traded, market-following ETF’s.
+Cameron’s "Daily Calls" are very precise and were recommended to be used with heavily-traded, market-following ETF’s.
 These ETF's are Short and Long ETF's.
-This means one ETF will go Up when the stock market goes Up, and another type of ETF will go Up when the stock market goes DOWN.
-So for those who have always wanted to do Short Selling but thought it was too complicated, THIS was where they can do it by simply "Buying" a Short ETF when Cameron produces a Short Call.
-And remember; these heavily-traded recommended ETF's can be purchased just like any common stock through ANY online trading platform or over the phone with ANY stock broker...
-SPY & SH (1x S&P), SSO & SDS (2x S&P), UPRO & SPXU (3x S&P)
+This means one ETF will go Up when the stock market goes Up, and the opposite ETF will go Up when the stock market goes Down.
+So for those who always wanted to do Short Selling but thought it was too complicated, this was where they could do it by simply "Buying" a Short ETF when Cameron produces a Short Call.
+And remember; these heavily-traded ETF's can be purchased just like ANY common stock through ANY online trading platform or over the phone with ANY stock broker...
+SPY & SH (1x S&P 500), SSO & SDS (2x S&P 500), UPRO & SPXU (3x S&P 500)

 Let there be no illusion, some of the 'Top 10 Hedge Funds' DO use computer programs like Cameron.
-But these hedge funds still sometimes lose money over longer periods of time and in years like 2008 because they hold too many long-term instruments and they don't have the time to unwind massive amounts of money out of trades that goes south.
-(As in The London Whale) They also simply can't resist having their hands in so many pies at the same time.
-The Best Little Hedge Fund keeps it simple...
+But these hedge funds still sometimes lose money over longer periods of time and in years like 2008 because they hold too many long-term instruments and they don't have the time to unwind massive amounts of money out of trades that go south.
+(As in The London Whale) They also can't resist having their hands in so many pies at the same time.
+(Gold, Currencies, Oil, Wheat, etc., etc.) The Best Little Hedge Fund kept it simple.

-So if you DO have some free time, step into MY world, where only a person who scores in the category of "Analytical Detective" on an IQ test, leaves greed at the doorstep, and has complete disregard for conventional candle chart analysis and conventional stock market analysis could have possibly pulled off this feat.
+So what are you waiting for?
+Step into MY world, where only a person who scores in the category of "Analytical Detective" on an IQ test, leaves greed at the doorstep, and has complete disregard for conventional candle chart analysis and conventional stock market analysis could have possibly pulled off this feat.

 Edward Francis Slayton Jr.